Disability Tax Credit Eligible Conditions Information

 Chronic FatigueChronic fatigue syndrome is a disorder with no known cause and no test that can easily diagnose it therefore it is not so clear if one is eligible for disability tax credit or not.

-Chronic PainThe general consensus is that any pain lasting more than 12 weeks can be considered chronic pain yet the elusive nature of this condition makes it difficult to decide its disability tax credit eligibility.
+Chronic PainThe consensus is that any pain lasting more than 12 weeks can be considered chronic pain yet the elusive nature of this condition makes it difficult to decide its disability tax credit eligibility.

 Crohn’s DiseaseIt is estimated that approximately 200,000 Canadians are currently diagnosed with Crohn’s Disease.
-Though it is a lifelong condition, symptoms often come and go, and a person can experience months without flare-ups therefore disability tax credit eligibility should be determined on individual basis.
+Though it is a lifelong condition, symptoms often come and go, and a person can experience months without flare-ups therefore disability tax credit eligibility should be determined on an individual basis.

 DeafnessHearing loss is unequivocally the fastest growing chronic condition Canadians currently face and there are more than one million Canadians with some level of hearing disability.
 Some may be eligible for Canada’s disability tax credit and some may not.